 Whether or not a complainant decides to submit a report to the college for investigation under this policy, the college is committed to providing a safe place for education and to working through the range of emotions and questions that can arise in the event of an incident covered under this policy.
+Confidential Resources (listed below) are individuals not required to report information they receive while acting in their confidential capacity to the Title IX Coordinator.
+Campus Resources (listed below) are individuals who have a duty to report the incident for investigation by the college under this policy and/or, in certain circumstances, to law enforcement officials.
 The college encourages individuals to take advantage of personal avenues of emotional support as well as one or more of the following resources: